Win over stakeholders with a single view of change in weeks

 3. Conduct workshops to quickly gather data

 One of the best ways to collect data quickly is to gather these in structured workshops.
 In each of the workshops you have a representative from each project attending, either a change manager or a project manager.
-In the workshop you talk through the data you are trying to capture and work with the group to capture them.
+In the workshop, you talk through the data you are trying to capture and work with the group to capture them.
 During the session, it is also a good idea to view the data collected and clarify as needed to ensure the data is spot on.

-It is a good idea prior to the workshop to provide a simple template for participants to do the pre-work, identifying the change impact activities for their respective projects.
+It is a good idea before the workshop to provide a simple template for participants to do the pre-work, identifying the change impact activities for their respective projects.
 Be clear in defining what these change impact activities mean, providing examples to show them the types of data you are after.

 Here is a sample timeline for creating a single view of change: